In what way is Ethereum different to Bitcoin?

 Ether, the native currency of Ethereum, is the second most-traded cryptocurrency on almost every exchange, and it also has the second highest market capitalization, at slightly over $1 billion, which is about 10% of that of Bitcoin.
 Nevertheless, its community views it as better than Bitcoin in many respects.

-In what specific areas is Ethereum better than Bitcoin?
+In what specific areas is Ethereum different than Bitcoin?
 Here are five:

 1. The mining process